UNBOOKABLE.

 CONFIRMEDDESK SIGN-OFF

-File closes at MODERATE.
+File closes at HIGH.
 Book direct three to four weeks out for Fashion Week and September through December peaks.
 Skip if you want a scene; the Mercer trades on residential SoHo discretion now.

 Add to the dataset